 One Bantu people, the Unga, arrived at the Bangweulu Swamps in the 1700s.
 In this marshland, they encountered a hunter-and-gatherer people, whom they called Ba-twa (’the wild people’).
 These Ba-twa were living in temporary shelters, their food consisting of rhizomes of water-lilies (masanga), papyrus roots (luko), and a number of other wild plants, besides fish, birds, and antelope.
 The Unga settled on islands in these vast swamps, where fish and game were abundant.
 Over time, they mingled with the Ba-twa, and the language and culture of these aboriginals have disappeared.
 Today, all people in the swamps call themselves Unga, speaking the same Bemba language.

 The Unga society is matrilineal, which means that you trace your descent through your mother’s lineage.
 In former times, a newly married man would move to his wife’s village, making it possible for her to stay with her family.
 This pattern, however, has changed, and today the men dominate the women.
-Polygyny (having several wives) is common, and a man may have a wife on several of the islands.
+Polygyny (having more than one wife) is common, and a man may have a wife on several of the islands.
 An Unga woman never has more than one husband.

 Traditionally, the Unga marry at a young age, the girls at 15 or 16, the boys at 18 or 19.
 Formerly, it was not unusual to encounter mothers, who were only 14 years old.
 Marriage is a very simple matter.
 The boy just moves to the girl’s family, or sometimes vice versa.
 Most families are extended families, comprising for example two sisters and their husbands and children, living together with the wives’ parents.